junxit/us-congress-bills-112/metadata.md

 - 2011-10-12 — Motion to reconsider laid on the table Agreed to without objection.
 - 2011-10-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 6 (Roll no. 785). (text: CR 10/11/2011 H6680-6683)
 - 2011-10-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 6 (Roll no. 785).(text: CR 10/11/2011 H6680-6683)
+- 2011-10-13 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.